abclili123/plt/README.md

 <br>
 Types:<br>
 TYPE_PART = loop | segment<br>
-loop and segment define parts of the program. loops are sequences of notes and chords that repeat. segments are the same but do not repeat.<br>
+loop and segment define parts of the program. loops are sequences of notes chords, and/ or segments that repeat. segments are the same but do not repeat.<br>
 TYPE_GROUP = group<br>
 group is used to chain parts (loops and segments) together so that they can be played easier<br>
 TYPE_INSTRUMENT = instrument<br>